mapbox/mapbox.js/API.md

   By default, this is `false` and the tooltip is stationary.
 * `pinnable`: Whether clicking will 'pin' the tooltip open and expose a 'close' button for the user to close the tooltip.
 By default, this is `true`.
+* `touchTeaser`: On touch devices, show the `teaser` formatter if there is no output from the `full` formatter.
+By default, this is `true`.
+* `location`: Evaluate the `location` formatter on click events, and if it provides output, navigate to that location.
+By default, this is `true`.

 _Example_: